PCI-ORG/PCI-Tensions/README.md

 Please cite the source of the latest PCI-Tensions by the website: https://policychangeindex.org.

+For academic work, please cite the following research paper:

+- Kaiwei Hsu and Weifeng Zhong.
+2025.
+"Predicting Taiwan Strait Crises Using Propaganda: A New Open-Source Method."
+[Mercatus Policy Brief](https://www.mercatus.org/research/policy-briefs/predicting-taiwan-strait-crises-using-propaganda-new-open-source-method).

-Please stay tune for our upcoming research paper on the subject.
+Please stay tune for more research products based on/using this algorithm.